 All teens must fill out an application that includes a parent or guardian signature and attend a mandatory training.

-Teen Fall Volunteer recruitment will be open from August 24 through September 9, 2018.
+Teen Winter Volunteer recruitment will be open from December 23, 2018 through January 6, 2019.
 Please read the information carefully.

 We use teen volunteers year round and they help primarily with basic shelving of books and audio visual materials.
 In addition, some volunteers may be asked to help with library programs and other special projects.
 To apply, please ask for a volunteer application, which you can get at the circulation desk, or print out a copy below.
 Questions?
 Please contact the Teen Services Representative, Nathan Silva at firstname.lastname@example.org or Chris Selig at email@example.com